Agency Resources : Resources

 - FoodSource Hotline – Counselors at Project Bread's FoodSource Hotline refer callers to food resources in their communities, provide information on public programs, meal sites for the elderly, meals on wheels programs, salvage food distribution sites, and other programs that supply free or low-cost food.

-- Food Stamps Info – Find out how to qualify for food stamps and how to apply.
+- SNAP Information – Find out how to qualify for food stamps and how to apply.